Arts SU Advice Service has a number of policies that lay out how we will provide you with a quality and consistent service.

 We reserve the right to withdraw our advice service from students.
 We rarely have to do this but when we do we take it in line with the 'Withdrawal and Limiting of Service' section of the Arts SU Advice Handbook.

 Ideally, we'd prefer to speak directly to you about your case but we know that this isn't always possible.
 We can give general advice / signposting but we won’t speak to parents, guardians or 3rd parties about your case without your written consent.

 Any student at UAL can access our service.
 Sometimes students on both sides of an issue come to us for help.
 When this happens we ensure that you'll be seen by different advisers and our advisers won't discuss your case.

 Sometimes there is a conflict of interest with Arts SU, for example, if you were bringing a complaint against the SU.
-If this happened we wouldn't be able to advise you and would direct you to help elsewhere.
+If this happened we wouldn't be able to advise you and, where possible, would direct you to help elsewhere.

 We aim to keep the advice on our website as up to date as possible but they should be used as a reference and not a substitute for advice.
 If you have an issue, get in touch.